 View Project in Designer

 In this exercise, we will create a simple web service which streams data to the client.
-The projects main node is the server_http node which listens for incoming HTTP requests.
-It accepts an authentication node and needs to be terminated by a response node.
+The projects main node is the web.async_http node which listens for incoming HTTP requests.
+It accepts an authentication node and needs to be terminated by a web.async_finish_request node.

 Begin by dragging the following nodes onto the workspace: